espsrc/somachine2021/README.md

 Contrary to option 1, these instances offer persistent storage throughout the duration of the school.
 All virtual machines and their contents will be removed by December, 6, 2020.

+In case of problems using this JupyterHub instance please file an issue at https://github.com/spsrc/somachine2020/issues

 ## Option 3.
 Execute notebook tutorials in your local machine

 ### Install conda